 While everyday living habits should include eating lots of high-nutrition foods and exercising regularly in order to be and stay healthy, regular preventive care is also an essential part of living a healthy life.

 According to the Centers for Disease Control and Prevention, Americans use preventive care services at about half the recommended rate.

-Preventative care services are focused on preventing a number of health problems before they can get worse and is absolutely one of the best ways to stay healthy.
-Examples of preventative care services include immunizations, wellness visits, screenings, lab work, and physicals.
+Preventive care services are focused on preventing a number of health problems before they can get worse and is absolutely one of the best ways to stay healthy.
+Examples of preventive care services include immunizations, wellness visits, screenings, lab work, and physicals.

-We provide a wide range of preventative care services!
+We provide a wide range of preventive care services!

 - Annual physicals for kids and adults